[Home ] [Archive] [ فارسی ]

 Extended Abstract

-Introduction: Time of concentration is one of the key hydrological parameters in rainfall–runoff analysis.
-It is widely used for estimating peak flood discharge, designing hydrographs, and determining the dimensions of hydraulic structures.
-Inaccurate estimation of the time of concentration may lead to erroneous peak discharge calculations, which can result in uneconomical or unsafe hydraulic designs.
-Since most empirical equations for estimating time of concentration have been developed based on data from specific regions, their direct application to watersheds with different climatic and geomorphological conditions especially in semi-arid and mountainous regions may involve considerable errors.
-Therefore, evaluating and comparing the performance of these equations under the local conditions of Ardabil Province is essential.
-The steep slopes of the Ardabil Province’s semi-arid region combined with the high intensity of rain can produce large amounts of runoff very fast.
-This means it is essential to select a proper time of concentration equation in order to estimate floods accurately and design hydraulic infrastructure correctly.
-Although many empirical equations are commonly used, few of them have been evaluated systematically in order to determine their applicability in the unique physiographic characteristics of northwestern Iran.
+Time of concentration (Tc) is one of the most critical hydrological parameters in rainfall-runoff analysis, widely used for estimating peak flood discharge, designing hydrographs, and determining the dimensions of hydraulic structures.
+Inaccurate estimation of Tc may lead to erroneous peak discharge calculations, resulting in uneconomical or unsafe hydraulic designs.
+Since most empirical equations for estimating Tc have been developed based on data from specific regions, their direct application to watersheds with different climatic and geomorphological conditions especially in semi-arid and mountainous regions may involve considerable errors.
+Therefore, evaluating and comparing these equations under the local conditions of Ardabil Province is essential.
+The steep slopes of the region, combined with high-intensity rainfall, can generate large amounts of runoff very rapidly, making the selection of an appropriate Tc equation crucial for accurate flood estimation and proper design of hydraulic infrastructure.
+Although many empirical equations are commonly used, few have been systematically evaluated to determine their applicability to the unique physiographic characteristics of northwestern Iran.
+This study aims to evaluate eight empirical Tc estimation methods against observed data from 15 watersheds in Ardabil Province, identify the most accurate equation for local conditions, and assess the influence of morphometric characteristics on model performance.
+The findings are expected to improve hydrological modeling and support safer watershed management decisions in semi-arid mountainous environments.

-Conclusion: Based on the findings of this study, the Federal Aviation Administration (FAA) method is recommended as the most suitable equation for estimating the time of concentration in semi-arid and mountainous watersheds of Ardabil Province.
-However, due to the strong dependence of model performance on watershed physical characteristics, it is recommended that selected equations be locally calibrated before practical application in hydraulic and watershed structure design, or that a combination of superior equations be used to reduce uncertainty and improve design safety and accuracy.
-The results highlight how using empirical formulas created in various geomorphological and climatic settings without conducting a regional evaluation could greatly raise the uncertainty in estimating peak discharge.
-Thus, in similar semi-arid mountainous environments, combining local calibration techniques with morphometric analysis can significantly increase the safety and sustainability of watershed and hydraulic structure design as well as the dependability of hydrological modelling.
+Based on the findings of this study, the Federal Aviation Administration (FAA) method is recommended as the most suitable equation for estimating Tc in the semi-arid and mountainous watersheds of Ardabil Province.
+The FAA method demonstrated balanced performance with minimal bias and high efficiency.
+The California and Bransby–Williams methods may be used as alternatives but require more caution due to systematic underestimation or overestimation.
+In contrast, the Ventura and Chow methods are not recommended for application in this region.
+Due to the strong dependence of model performance on watershed physical characteristics, it is strongly recommended that any selected equation be locally calibrated using hydrometric data before practical application in hydraulic and watershed structure design.
+Where sufficient data are unavailable, combining results from superior equations (e.g., FAA and Bransby–Williams) is advised to reduce uncertainty and improve design safety and accuracy.
+The results highlight that applying empirical formulas developed in different geomorphological and climatic settings without regional evaluation can greatly increase uncertainty in peak discharge estimation.
+Therefore, in similar semi-arid mountainous environments, integrating local calibration techniques with morphometric analysis can significantly enhance the reliability of hydrological modeling, the safety and sustainability of watershed and hydraulic structure design, and ultimately contribute to more effective flood risk management.

 Article number: 7